-- Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated; - b) Clearly defined physical features such as walls, fences, hedgerows and roads have been followed where appropriate; - c) The boundary has been relaxed to allow for future expansion to meet the need for housing growth over the Plan period.
+- a) Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated; - b) Clearly defined physical features such as walls, fences, hedgerows and roads have been followed where appropriate; - c) The boundary has been relaxed to allow for future expansion to meet the need for housing growth over the Plan period.
 Where the line has been redrawn to accommodate growth, landowners have expressed a willingness to undertake limited residential development.

 The community were specifically consulted at the Open Event in February 2017 on their preferred locations for new housing to contribute towards the District's housing requirement.
 5 potential sites that had been put forward by landowners were considered by the Neighbourhood Plan Advisory Committee and ranked in order of preference.
 The site locations were also shared with Harborough District Council who commented informally on the appropriateness of each of the potential sites.
 As a result of this exercise, the Limits to development have been relaxed to accommodate residential growth over the Plan period.
-No other sites had been put forward for consideration or were considered.
+This was reviewed and amended following comments received through pre-submission consultation.